Subbus Kitchen

 • Soak the Palak leaves in a tub/bucket of water for 10 mins and then gently take out the leaves floating atop.

 • While cooking any greens, usually the greens will lose its color.
-To retain its color, we can add a tsp of sugar or we can mix a pinch of baking soda with 1 tsp of water and add to the palak leaves.
+To retain its color, we can add a teaspoon of sugar or we can mix a pinch of baking soda with 1 teaspoon of water and add to the palak leaves.
 Even turmeric helps to retain the greenish color of the leaves.

 • To get creamy dal, we can grind 1 cup of palak leaves to smooth paste and add the rest of leaves as chopped to get much creamy dal.